stanislawzapala/pypsa-pl/README.md

 ## Introduction

 PyPSA-PL is an implementation of the energy modelling framework [PyPSA](https://pypsa.readthedocs.io) shipped with a use-ready dataset tailored for the Polish energy system.
-PyPSA-PL can be used to plan optimal investments in the power, heating, hydrogen, and light vehicle sectors – given the final use demand together with capital and operation costs for assets – or just to optimise the hourly dispatch of the utility units – given the final use demand and operation costs only.
-Starting from v3.1 (released in 2025) the model can operate on 16 voivodeship-level nodes and takes into account transmission and distribution expansion costs.
-All that makes it a useful tool to investigate the feasibility of decarbonisation scenarios for the Polish energy system in which a large share of electricity is supplied by variable sources like wind and solar.
+PyPSA-PL can be used to plan optimal investments in the power, heating, hydrogen, and light vehicle sectors – given final-use demand together with capital and operational costs for assets – or to optimise the hourly dispatch of utility units – given final-use demand and operational costs only.
+Starting with v3.1 (released in 2025), the model can operate on 16 voivodeship-level nodes and accounts for transmission and distribution expansion costs.
+All that makes it a valuable tool for investigating the feasibility of decarbonisation scenarios for the Polish energy system, in which a large share of electricity is supplied by variable sources such as wind and solar.

 ![](docs/pypsa_pl.png)